platform-experience/K18-LAB0261/guidebook.md

 2. Vote on an idea.
 The `rubberBand` animation should be used.
 3. Un-vote on an idea.
 The `swing` animation should be used.

-# Lab 6: Submit an Idea Page
+# Exercise 6: Submit an Idea Page

 ## Goal
-In this lab you will learn how to efficiently navigate between portal pages.
+In this exercise you will learn how to efficiently navigate between portal pages.

 ## Auto redirect on Idea submission